theasci/extendscript-json/README.md

 # Thanks

-A big thank you to [@douglascrockford](https://github.com/douglascrockford) for making and maintaining this excellent library.
+A big thank you to [@douglascrockford](https://github.com/douglascrockford) for making and maintaining [the JSON2 library](https://github.com/douglascrockford/JSON-js/blob/master/json2.js).